-Upon consultation with the module coordinator, alternatively one lecture from the modules Operations Research in Supply Chain Management and Health Care Management [WW4OR5] and Stochastic Modeling and Optimization [WW4OR7] or one of the lectures Game Theory I [2520525] and Game Theory II [2521369] may be accepted.
+Upon consultation with the module coordinator, alternatively one lecture from the modules Operations Research in Supply Chain Management and Health Care Management [WW4OR5] and Stochastic Modeling and Optimization [WW4OR7] or the lecture Game Theory I [2520525] may be accepted.

 - names and describes basic notions for advanced optimization methods, in particular from continuous and mixed integer programming, location theory, and graph theory, - · knows the indispensable methods and models for quantitative analysis, - models and classifies optimization problems and chooses the appropriate solution methods to solve also challenging optimization problems independently and, if necessary, with the aid of a computer, - · validates, illustrates and interprets the obtained solutions, - identifies drawbacks of the solution methods and, if necessary, is able to makes suggestions to adapt them to practical problems.